aimerykong/Low-Rank-Bilinear-Pooling/README.md

 http://www.ics.uci.edu/~skong2/lr_bilinear.html

-Several demos is included as below --
+Several demos are/will be included as below --

 1. demo 1: quick training using caffe, including matlab files for initialization;